Country-western, farm, and Toy Story parties are super popular right now - but what to…

 The water labels (“Emma’s Well Water”!) are also from Chickabug.

 Sara planned lots of games and crafts to keep kids entertained.
 She says, “The hair braids were fun headbands for the girls to wear.
-I found them on Costume Express.
 The kids also did pony beads (left over from last year…shhh!) which they used to made necklaces, etc. I googled ‘cowboy coloring pages’ and printed a bunch out for them to color.
 And I bought cowboy stickers so they could make cowboy scenes on white paper.”

 The kid-friendly horseshoe toss is such a cute idea!
 “My brother made the horseshoe stand out of some plywood and a dowel and my mom made the horseshoes out of felt and rice.
 We were going to actually ‘play’ for a prize but since I have mostly younger kids they just had a ball playing on their own.”